Documentaries for Change

 In a city often defined by debate, a retired train driver, a primary school worker, and a former refugee in Bradford offer a radically simple solution to the asylum crisis: practical compassion, finding that small acts of local kindness can overcome the biggest obstacles to a new life.

-The film's quality and relevance are proven: it has screened at BAFTA, BIFA, and Oscar-qualifying festivals, been used as a training resource for Bradford library staff, and is currently packaged as an educational resource for secondary schools by Schools of Sanctuary in Bradford.
+The documentary’s quality and relevance are proven: it has screened at BAFTA, BIFA, and Oscar-qualifying festivals, been used as a training resource for Bradford library staff, and is currently packaged as an educational resource for secondary schools by Schools of Sanctuary in Bradford.